valancej/documentation/_posts/docker/jet/2015-05-25-installation.md

 <div class="info-block">

-Jet is used to locally debug and test builds on Codeship's Docker-based infrastructure, as well as to assist with several important tasks like encrypting secure credentials.
+Jet is used to locally debug and test builds for Codeship's Docker-based infrastructure, as well as to assist with several important tasks like encrypting secure credentials.
 If you are using Codeship's hosted (non-Docker) infrastructure, you will not need to use Jet.
 </div>

 * include a table of contents